Shuib Abdullah

 Freemium

 A freemium job board is a type of job board that allows employers to add job listings with no charge, while also providing premium features or ‘add-ons’ for a certain fee.
 This type of pricing model has become increasingly popular in the job board industry.
+It allows the employers a great deal of flexibility and control over exactly how they spend their money by choosing the features they believe will work best for their business.

 A freemium pricing model offers employers an affordable way to attract qualified candidates and build their employer brand.